This is another retroactive blogpost highlighting some of my discoveries, this time it is Confidence Reef in Kloofendal Nature Reserve in Roodepoort.

 I do not recall where I read about Confidence Reef originally, but when I moved to a flat on the border of the reserve I was able to go out there and try to find it.
 My first exploration revealed a fenced off site with no way of knowing how to access it.
 Fortunately my local “knock and drop” advertised tours of the site and I eventually managed to secure a spot on the tour.
 They are very popular in spite of this being one of those strange tours that you would expect to be unpopular.

 The old workings are fenced off, and once I saw the workings I could see why.
 The tour encompassed a very interesting talk about the mine workings and the early days of gold in what was then the Transvaal.
 Then we moved off to the shelter at the mine itself and finally into the old workings.
 Kloofendal is an unspoilt area and there is a good chance that it has not changed much since the days when prospectors were searching for gold.
-I am not an expert in the subject though, it is easier to read about it yourself.
+I am not an expert in the subject though, it is easier to read about it yourself (link has expired).

 Realistically these are really holes that were hewn into the rock, and they are quite shallow.
 But how on earth they decided to dig at this point amazes me because the area would have been very wild back then, and even with marked pathways it is difficult going.